manuel-di-iorio/unique-engine/docs/docs/core-concepts.md

 The camera is a Object3D, so you can move or rotate it like any other object.

 ## 🖌️ Renderer
-Renderer is responsible for drawing the scene.
+The renderer is responsible for drawing the scene.
 It does:

 - Recursively traverses the scene graph
 - Sorts opaque and transparent objects independently